Agile Therapeutics Inc. (AGRX) Reveals an Earnings Mystery

 Maxim Group gave a rating of “Buy” to AGRX, setting the target price at $3 in the report published on November 29th of the previous year.

-During the last 5 trading sessions, AGRX fell by -28.79%, which changed the moving average for the period of 200-days by -75.77% in comparison to the 20-day moving average, which settled at $0.9735.
-In addition, Agile Therapeutics Inc. saw -75.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AGRX rose by +20.43%, which changed the moving average for the period of 200-days by -70.42% in comparison to the 20-day moving average, which settled at $0.9109.
+In addition, Agile Therapeutics Inc. saw -73.52% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AGRX starting from ALTOMARI ALFRED, who purchase 26,200 shares at the price of $1.26 back on Jul 29.
-After this action, ALTOMARI ALFRED now owns 514,910 shares of Agile Therapeutics Inc., valued at $33,096 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AGRX starting from PERCEPTIVE ADVISORS LLC, who purchase 5,734,560 shares at the price of $0.85 back on Oct 13.
+After this action, PERCEPTIVE ADVISORS LLC now owns 21,654,485 shares of Agile Therapeutics Inc., valued at $4,874,376 using the latest closing price.

-Reilly Dennis, the Chief Financial Officer of Agile Therapeutics Inc., purchase 50,000 shares at $1.08 during a trade that took place back on Jul 27, which means that Reilly Dennis is holding 226,306 shares at $54,145 based on the most recent closing price.
+ALTOMARI ALFRED, the Chief Executive Officer of Agile Therapeutics Inc., purchase 26,200 shares at $1.26 during a trade that took place back on Jul 29, which means that ALTOMARI ALFRED is holding 514,910 shares at $33,096 based on the most recent closing price.

 Stock Fundamentals for AGRX